vnkazna/container_monitor/README.md

 - `GITLAB_WORKFLOW_TOKEN`: personal access token, which you created [in a previous step](#step-1-create-your-personal-access-token).

 The token configured in an environment variable is overridden if you configure a token for the same GitLab instance in the extension.

-### Multiple GitLab instances

-If you want to use multiple GitLab instances you may want to configure each workspace separately.
-See the `gitlab.instanceUrl` configuration option in [Extension settings](#extension-settings) section.

 ### Self-signed certificate authority